When is a probationary licence issued?

 See section 81B(1)(c)(ii) Motor Vehicles Act 1959 (SA).

-Where a person breaches the probationary licence conditions they commit an offence [Motor Vehicles Act 1959 (SA) s 81AB(5)] and also face the following penalties:
+It is an offence to breach probationary licence conditions [Motor Vehicles Act 1959 (SA) s 81AB(5)], with the following penalties:

-For the maximum penalty (fine or expiation fees) for a breach of probationary licence conditions see Expiable Offences, Codes and Fees (PD320A) on the SAPOL website (link opens new window) (as at 1 July 2022)
+For the current penalties for a breach of probationary licence conditions, see Expiable Offences and Fees (PD320A) on the SAPOL website.

-Where a driver on a probationary licence breaches conditions and successfully appeals he/she will be on probationary conditions for a period of 18 months rather than 12 months [Motor Vehicles Act 1959 (SA) s 81BB(7)(g)].
+Where a driver on a probationary licence breaches conditions and successfully appeals, they will be on probationary conditions for a period of 18 months rather than 12 months [Motor Vehicles Act 1959 (SA) s 81BB(7)(g)].

 The specific steps that apply following a successful appeal for a probationary licence are: